 Sticky pear, nut and ginger loaf

-This sticky pear, nut and ginger loaf recipe is a real autumn treat, perfect with a cup of tea for elevenses or in the afternoon by a roaring fire.
+This sticky pear, nut and ginger loaf recipe is a real autumn treat, perfect with a steaming cup of something for elevenses or in the afternoon by a roaring fire.
 It’s the ideal treat to indulge in after a day spent mindfully outdoors, whether it be walking and exploring or tending the garden.

 - 165g unsalted butter